cs220s25/docker_web_counter/README.md

   * The [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) documentation

   `docker run -d -p 80:80 --name web_counter web_counter`

+  * NOTE:  Your browser may *cache* the docker tutorial, which also ran on `localhost`.
+If so, clear your browser cache - in Chrome, click the three dots next to your name and select "Delete Browsing Data"
 * Stop and remove the container
   * The [`docker stop`](https://docs.docker.com/engine/reference/commandline/stop/) documentation
   * The [`docker rm`](https://docs.docker.com/engine/reference/commandline/rm/) documentation